What To Do If You Are Charged With A Probation Parole Violation In NC?

 Under North Carolina General Statute 15A-1271, a prisoner can be eligible for parole at any time as long as the minimum sentence that was imposed has been served.
 When this occurs, the Parole Commission will schedule a hearing.

-When a prisoner is eligible, the commission will review all information in the case.
+When a prisoner is eligible, the commission will review all the information in the case.
 Victims and any interested contacts will also be notified of the parole hearing.

 These factors will be taken into consideration for early release: